Primary Schools Reading Programme

 Being a reading volunteer primarily involves: being committed to a weekly session; providing consistent encouragement; displaying good reading practice; and modelling the way in which to share thoughts and feelings through conversation.

 “The broad smiles on the faces of the children as their mentors arrive each week is unceasing and just increases over time - the confidence these children gain is palpable, and so very rewarding for all involved.” said Flora.

 Some children keep the same mentor from reception to Year 6, but there can also be rotation of the children a volunteer visits.
 Esme Inegbu is an Executive Assistant in Legal at Prudential and has been a reading mentor for five years:

 “When I first started, I thought I would need to be an expert but I soon realised as it is primary level reading, it is the time and attention you give each child that is the important part.
 Whether you are reading to them, or they to you, sharing how to listen, think and communicate is key.” explains Esme.

-We are always in need of new volunteers to ensure this programme keeps thriving - if you are interested in volunteering, Time for Paddington will manage the whole process including the police check and introduction to the school.
+We are always in need of new volunteers to ensure this programme keeps thriving - if you are interested in volunteering, the Paddington Community Programme will manage the whole process including the police check and introduction to the school.
 The school will give you a full briefing, and the children you are allocated will choose their own books.

 “All you need to do is arrive at the school with your sense of wonder to share with the children, and watch as their choice of books develops alongside their pride in their abilities.”
 Esme Inegbu

-If you would like to volunteer locally, please get in touch with Roberta Boschi, Programme Manager, Time for Paddington.
+If you would like to volunteer locally, please get in touch with Emily Shaw, Paddington Community Programme Manager. .